-3.2.1 Undergraduate Engineering: Supply Declining
+Undergraduate Engineering: Supply Declining

-According to Daniel Sturtevant in his article America Disrupted: Dynamics of the Technical Capability Crisis, the number of undergraduates earning engineering degrees in the United Sates declined 42 % between 1985 and 2006 [5].
-Many other studies also support this trend [6 - 8].
-This is somewhat disturbing as it shows the supply of engineers is shrinking even though engineers are well paid.
+According to Daniel Sturtevant in "America Disrupted: Dynamics of the Technical Capability Crisis," the number of undergraduates earning engineering degrees in the United Sates declined 42 % between 1985 and 20065.
+This is somewhat disturbing as it shows the supply of engineers is shrinking even though engineers are well paid as a profession.
 This seems to run counter to economic theory which implies that a short supply usually means high demand and would attract many new students.
-Instead, there are fewer students entering STEM career paths.
+Instead, there are fewer students entering engineering academic programs.